Mahler measures and $L$-values of elliptic curves over real quadratic fields: Proofs of Theorem

-Our final task is to link the Beilinson regulator $R$ to the $L$-function of $E$.
 In \cite{BF18}, Bruin and Ferraguti described an algorithm to express explicitly the $L$-functions of elliptic curves completely defined over quadratic number fields without CM as the product of two $L$-functions associated to a pair of conjugate newforms.
 Fortunately, in our CM case, we can seek help from the LMFDB database \cite{database}.

 Since $E$ has $j$-invariant $41113158120 + 29071392966\sqrt{2}$ and conductor norm $32$.
 One can search in LMFDB and find that $E$ is isomorphic over $K$ to the elliptic curve with LMFDB label \href{https://www.lmfdb.org/EllipticCurve/2.2.8.1/32.1/a/8}{\texttt{2\!.\!2\!.\!8\!.\!1-32\!.\!1-a8}}.
 Also, its $L$-function with label \href{https://www.lmfdb.org/L/4/2e11/1.1/c1e2/0/0}{\texttt{4-2e11-1\!.\!1-c1e2-0-0}} can be written as